Amazing Restaurants to Eat in Marrakesh

 Introduction

 Historically, the city’s richest culinary traditions haven’t been easy for visitors to find.
-Moroccan restaurants became accustomed to serving tourists a repetitive handful of tagines and couscous dishes, while locals dined at home with family.
-But a new generation of Moroccan chefs are reversing that narrative, offering lesser-known foods from home, modern interpretations of classic dishes, and seasonal produce like green peas in spring, quince in fall, and pomegranates in winter.
+Moroccan restaurants became accustomed to serving tourists a repetitive handful of tagines and couscous dishes while locals dined at home with family.
+But a new generation of Moroccan chefs is reversing that narrative, offering lesser-known foods from home, modern interpretations of classic dishes, and seasonal produce like green peas in spring, quince in fall, and pomegranates in winter.
 Diners are also exploring beyond the brash lights and noises of the tourist-packed Jemaa el Fna market, seeking out dishes like rfissa (chicken with lentils), beef with artichokes, or mechoui (roast sheep) all across town.
-From mechoui stands so good they named a street after them to Italian pasta inside a beautiful Art eco villa to a professional training center for female cooks, here are the essential meals worth seeking out in Marrakech.
+From mechoui stands so good they named a street after them to Italian pasta inside a beautiful Art eco villa to a professional training center for female cooks, here are the essential meals worth seeking in Marrakech.

 La Trattoria